-During World
+During World War II

-appeared in magazines touting the jeeps
+Ads appeared in magazines touting the jeeps dependability,

+ruggedness, and versatility.
 In 1944 Willys ads started to

 include references about using jeeps on farms, they were billed as a

-as utility vehicle.
-The
+tractor that could also be used as utility vehicle.
+The illustration

-illustration to the left is from an ad that appeared in the Saturday
+to the left is from an ad that appeared in the Saturday Evening

-ball we see the many uses for the jeep including pulling a tandem disc
+uses for the jeep including pulling a tandem disc harrow on a farm.

-harrow on a farm.
-This and other vintage ads can be found in the book Selling the All~American
+This and other vintage ads can be found in the book Selling the

-Wonder by Frederic L. Coldwell.
+All~American Wonder by Frederic L. Coldwell.

-What is a Farm Jeep and Jeep
+What is a Farm Jeep and Jeep Tractor

 On the left is a

-photo of the "New Farm Jeep" pulling a corn picker near Bowling Green,
+photo of the "New Farm Jeep" pulling a corn picker near Bowling

 | Year |